 We are excited to announce that several new microscope systems, as well as upgrades to existing systems, have been introduced to the BIRC over the past few months.
 These include:

-1) The Abberior Facility Line Stimulated Emission Depletion (STED) system: this first Facility Line system to be installed in the world combines the superior performance of the Abberior Expert Line STED systems with user-friendly software suitable for a core facility.
-Using the 775 nm depletion laser paired with appropriate dyes, resolutions of around 40 nm can be achieved in the XY axis.
+2) The Abberior Facility Line Stimulated Emission Depletion (STED) system: this first Facility Line system to be installed in the world combines the superior performance of the Abberior Expert Line STED systems with user-friendly software suitable for a core facility.
+Using the 775 nm depletion laser paired with appropriate dyes, XY resolutions of around 40 nm can be achieved in 2D STED mode or 80 nm isotropic resolution in 3D STED mode.
 The system is also a fully functional confocal instrument, recommended for its high sensitivity and time-gating capabilities.
 Please contact us for more information on this.